erhant/circomkit/README.md

   });

   it('should verify', async () => {
-    await circuit.expectVerificationPass(fullProof.proof, fullProof.publicSignals);
+    await circuit.expectPass(fullProof.proof, fullProof.publicSignals);
   });

   it('should NOT verify', async () => {
-    await circuit.expectVerificationFail(fullProof.proof, ['13']);
+    await circuit.expectFail(fullProof.proof, ['13']);
   });
 });
 ```

 The two utility functions provided here are:

-- `circuit.expectVerificationPass(proof, publicSignals)` that makes sure that the given proof is **accepted** by the verifier for the given public signals.
+- `circuit.expectPass(proof, publicSignals)` that makes sure that the given proof is **accepted** by the verifier for the given public signals.
-- `circuit.expectVerificationFail(proof, publicSignals)` that makes sure that the given proof is **rejected** by the verifier for the given public signals.
+- `circuit.expectFail(proof, publicSignals)` that makes sure that the given proof is **rejected** by the verifier for the given public signals.

 ## File Structure